embellishing/embellish/README.md

 #### Step 1a: Define hooks

 Start by defining CSS hooks.
-These are all of the CSS "selectors" you want to use throughout your app.
-These can be actual selectors, e.g., `&:hover`, `&.foo`, or `:checked ~ &`, where `&` is a placeholder for the element to which the conditional style is to be applied; or even `@media`, `@container`, or `@supports` rules.
+These are all of the "selectors" you want to use throughout your app.
+These can be actual CSS selectors or even at-rules.

 ```typescript
 import { createHooks } from "@embellish/react";